 In the morning, I jogged down the red dirt road to Institute Untu, where I hoped to find evidence of my legacy as a teacher.
-Walking through the ankle-high dried grass of the campus courtyard, I kept saying, "Mon dieu, mon dieu, my God, my God."
+Walking through the ankle-high dried grass of the campus courtvard, I kept saying, "Mon dieu, mon dieu, my God, my God."

 The dormitory was boarded up.
-The dining hall had burned.
+The dining hall had burned down.
 Many classroom windows were broken.
-Others, through which I once watched antelope and gazelle graze, were sealed with brick.
+Others, through which I once watched antelope and gazelle graze the silent savannah, were sealed with brick.

 Seniors, many in their early 20s, were cramming for college boards.
-But most of the students had left for winter break.
+But most of the students had left for winter break, and many classrooms were empty.